ICanBoogie/ICanBoogie/README.md

 ## Working with ICanBoogie

-ICanBoogie tries to leverage the magic features of PHP as much as possible: getters/setters, invokable objects, array access, stringifiable objects, closures… with the goal of creating a coherent framework which requires less typing and most of all less guessing.

-Applications created with ICanBoogie often have concise code and fluid flow.
+ICanBoogie tries to leverage the magic features of PHP as much as possible: getters/setters, invokable objects, array access, stringifiable objects, closures… to create a coherent framework which requires less typing and most of all less guessing.
+As a result, applications created with ICanBoogie have readable concise code and fluid flow.